 We look forward to welcoming you at our Art Centre.

-pjanpi Desert Weavers is a social enterprise of the Ngaanyatjarra Pitjantjatjara Yankunytjatjara Women's Council (NPYWC) that enables women living in the remote Central and Western desert regions to earn an income from fibre art.
-Tjanpi ('desert grass' in Pitjantjatjara) represents over 400 Aboriginal women artists from 26 remote communities on the NPY lands.
+janpi Desert Weavers is a social enterprise of the Ngaanyatjarra Pitjantjatjara Yankunytjatjara Women's Council (NPYWC) that enables women living in the remote Central and Western desert regions to earn an income from fibre art.